drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/06.create-payment-gateway/02.on-site-gateways/02.stored-payment-methods/docs.md

 ### Creating payment methods
-The first method defined by `SupportsStoredPaymentMethodsInterface` is `createPaymentMethod`:
+The first method defined by `SupportsStoredPaymentMethodsInterface` is `createPayment`:

-`public function createPaymentMethod(PaymentMethodInterface $payment_method, array $payment_details);`
+`public function createPayment(PaymentInterface $payment, $capture = TRUE);`

 This method is called during the checkout process, when the *Payment Information* form is submitted.
 It is responsible for validating payment details, updating information on the remote payment gateway as needed, and saving payment method details locally.

 #### Customizing the payment method add form
 When a payment gateway implements the `SupportsStoredPaymentMethodsInterface` interface, the `PaymentMethodAddForm` is used for collecting all information required for creating the payment method.
 You can create your own payment method add form by extending `Drupal\commerce_payment\PluginForm\PaymentMethodAddForm` with your own `Drupal\my_custom_gateway\PluginForm\PaymentMethodAddForm` class.
 In your payment gateway plugin annotation, you will need to include your custom form as the `add-payment-method` form.
-For example, the [Commerce Braintree module] has a custom payment method add form for its Hosted Fields payment gateway:
+For example, the [Commerce Braintree] module has a custom payment method add form for its Hosted Fields payment gateway:

 ```php
 /**